Ericsson/c3-ios-sdk/Documentation/README.md

 ## Events

-Many classes in C3Lib make use to the `C3EventEmitter` interface.
+Many classes in C3Lib make use to the `EventEmitter` interface.
 In general, classes that have members that change over time will emit an event with the same name whenever the value is changed.

 For example, `client.state` indicates the current connection state of the client.
 Try setting the following listener before authenticating the client:
 ```swift